The Market for Software Outsourcing in Romania. CEO Perspective

 06 June 201906 June 2015 | News

-In an interview for Bizz, Călin Văduva, Fortech CEO, discusses the evolution of software outsourcing market in Romania and its future perspectives.
+In an interview for Bizz, Călin Văduva, Fortech CEO, discusses the evolution of software outsourcing in Romania and its future perspectives.
 The main points are covered in the following lines:

 Romania’s Strengths as a Software Outsourcing Destination

 Romania’s strengths as a destination for outsourcing derives from a mix of factors such as the variety of technical and linguistic skills combined with management abilities, the quality-price balance offered to clients, the operational efficiency, the ability to understand the customer’s culture and the geographic proximity to the customer.
-Also, the multitude of educational programs developed or supported by Romanian providers of outsourcing services prove once again the commitment of these companies to providing clients with quality, continuity and long-term stability.
+Also, the multitude of educational programs developed or supported by Romanian providers of outsourcing services proves once again the commitment of these companies to providing clients with quality, continuity and long-term stability.

 Romania’s Regional Positioning Among Other Tech Players

 Considering the turnover, the export levels, the positive evolution of the Romanian players in the field as well as the recognition in international rankings such as Deloitte Technology Fast Growing, we can say that Romania occupies a top position among the countries that provide software development and testing services.

 Evolution of Romania’s Outsourcing Market in 2014 and Perspectives for 2015

 Romania is mainly an export market of software and testing services.
 Over 90% of Romanian companies are operating in this zone.
 As a result, 2014 was defined by actions meant to consolidate the key directions for an outsourcing business and to optimize the internal processes and technologies.

 2015 amplifies the need for focus on quality, innovation and re-positioning as a strategic partner for the business and not only as a partner in cost savings, as it might be often perceived.
 Additionally, more and more companies have started to direct a percentage of their resources towards product development.